 Agencies must submit expenditure reports using the template that OLSC provides to all agencies at the start of each financial year.
 If you have not received this template, please contact OLSC at LSER@ag.gov.au or 02 6141 3642.

 Attorney-General's Department legal services expenditure report

 - Attorney-General's Department – Legal services expenditure 2019–20

 - Attorney-General's Department – Legal services expenditure 2018–19

 - Attorney-General's Department – Legal services expenditure 2017–18

-Legal services expenditure reports for years prior to 2017-18 are available in the department’s annual reports.
+Legal services expenditure reports before 2017–18 are available in our annual reports.

 Compliance with the Legal Services Directions 2017